tanmay-devhub/RAG/README.md

 When a question arrives, three strategies execute against Neo4j and are merged before reranking:

-1. **Full-text search** — Lucene index on `Chunk.text` matches question keywords directly in document text.
+1. **Full-text search**: Lucene index on `Chunk.text` matches question keywords directly in document text.
-2. **Entity traversal** — Question keywords matched against `Entity.name`; `MENTIONS` edges walk back to the source `Chunk` nodes, and `NEXT_CHUNK` neighbours are included for sentence-boundary continuity.
+2. **Entity traversal**: Question keywords matched against `Entity.name`; `MENTIONS` edges walk back to the source `Chunk` nodes, and `NEXT_CHUNK` neighbours are included for sentence-boundary continuity.
-3. **Multi-hop traversal** — From each matched entity, one semantic relationship hop reaches related entities, then their chunks.
+3. **Multi-hop traversal**: From each matched entity, one semantic relationship hop reaches related entities, then their chunks.
 This surfaces context that shares no keywords with the question but is conceptually linked.

-All candidates are deduplicated, then scored by a **cross-encoder** that evaluates the full `(question, chunk)` pair — significantly more accurate than cosine similarity.
+All candidates are deduplicated, then scored by a **cross-encoder** that evaluates the full `(question, chunk)` pair, significantly more accurate than cosine similarity.
 Top-k results feed a **hybrid LLM prompt** that cites document evidence when relevant and answers from general knowledge otherwise.

 ---